UN Chief Warns Against Regional War Over DR Congo At Africa Summit - UrduPoint

 - Africa's challenges -

-The 55-nation AU is meeting as Africa faces another devastating conflict in Sudan -- plus US President Donald Trump's cuts to US development aid, which have hit the continent hard.
+The 55-nation AU is meeting as Africa faces another devastating conflict in Sudan and after US President Donald Trump cut US development aid, hitting the continent hard.

 Leaders opened the summit by calling for progress on securing reparations for historic abuses by colonial powers -- a growing issue in international talks.